Financial Planning for Your Small eCommerce Business

 Risk management is a vital part of every business.
 You have to prepare for the worst, so you’d know how to deal with it later on.
 The risk grows bigger as your company expands.
 Here are a couple of financial troubles that you have to be prepared of:

 1. Fraud and theft are something that no business owner wants to talk about, but they should be part of the financial planning.
 Consider where you can get emergency funds or how to deal with this situation if the need arises.
 Make sure to implement security tools that can prevent these types of issues from happening.
+For example, if you have an online store for guns, set up secure firearms payment processing – this will not only prevent fraud but also, it will boost customer trust and loyalty.

 2. Disputes and chargebacks.
 Refunds and returns belong to this category, and this can hurt your financial status.
 Some of your customers might claim that they have received a faulty product, while some might want a refund because the item is entirely different from what they expect.
 Double billings and non-authorized payments can also fall in this section.